LoneWarrior99/Python-Projects/README.md

 These are cyber security focused python projects and are intended for my own legal ethical educational purposes only.

-Here are the sources and guides I followed:
+Here are the sources and guides I followed with a brief description:

 ---
 ### Password Generator: